-Project Quality Management, according to Project Management Body of Knowledge 5th edition, includes all the processes and activities performed that determine quality policies, objectives and responsibilities to ensure the project will satisfy the requirements.
+Project Quality Management, according to Project Management Body of Knowledge 5th edition[1], includes all the processes and activities performed that determine quality policies, objectives and responsibilities to ensure the project will satisfy the requirements.
 It uses policies and procedures to implement quality management system and support continuous improvement process.
 It addresses both quality management of the project and quality of deliverables of the project.

-The goals of Quality Management are:
+The goals of Quality Management as defined in [1] are:

 Customer satisfaction: to ensuring that customer expectations are properly recognized and met;